-In fact, according to Toast's 2018 Restaurant Success Report, the three most popular channels that successful restaurants – restaurants who saw profit growth between 2017 and 2018 – use are social media advertising, charity/event sponsorship, and traditional Newspaper/Magazine Ads.
+According to Toast's Restaurant Success Report, the three most popular channels that successful restaurants use are social media advertising, charity and event sponsorship, and traditional Newspaper ads.

 That’s not surprising, as YouTube has 1 billion unique users now visiting the video-sharing website every month, or nearly one out of every two people on the Internet.